laracasts/blog/build-a-simple-online-store-using-laravel-folio-livewire-v3-and-volt.md

 In this component:
 1. We have a "Add to Cart" button that calls the `add()` method when clicked.
-2. Then, a state variable named `$done` is set to `true` to disable the button and display a "Added" message instead.
+2. A state variable named `$done` is set to `true` to disable the button and display a "Added" message instead.
 3. The `add()` function dispatches an event that indicates a product has been added.
 The component that waits for this event (the cart preview) will increment the value in the cache (that's what we'll do in the next step).

 ## Create the cart preview component